facebook/create-react-app/packages/react-dev-utils/README.md

 ```

 #### `webpackAutoDllCompiler`
-Use this to automatically generate dll bundle based on the hash of yarn.lock (if exists), package.json, and a vendor entry point defined in your paths.
+Use this to automatically generate dll bundle based on the hash of yarn.lock (if exists), package.json, and a dll entry point defined in your paths.

 usage:
 ```